5argon/resource-script/README.md

 export default greetings
 ```

-Instead of using surrounders like other solutions (e.g. `My name is {name}`), Resource Script uses an arrow function and JavaScript template literal dollar sign syntax instead (e.g. `` (name: string) => `My name is ${name}`  ``).
+Instead of using surrounders like other solutions (e.g. `My name is {name}`), Resource Script uses an arrow function and JavaScript template literal dollar sign syntax instead.
 Why would we want to do this now that we have to type `name` 2 times, dollar sign adds noise, and also need to type the arrow?

--   It is typed.
+-   Each template variable is typed.
 Many solution encounter difficulty where a "switch case" must be provided for the parser to decide on what to do. (e.g. pluralization needs to know that the entered value is a number.)
-Resource Script parser can get type information of any templating token that you can use at will.
+Resource Script parser can get type information bound to each template variable by the colon `:` syntax as a string.
+Then it depends how you want to use them.
 -   Note that the type is not real, you are simply returned a string of that type.
 Supported types are `string`, `number`, `boolean`, and any type reference.
 You can define `type` and use that type so you get the string of that type's name in the parser.
 -   Syntax is highlighted, though in other templating solutions editor likely has good enough extension to highlight things in the surrounders.
 Note that if you use template placeholder in JSON on your own, it will not get highlighted as JSON only knows "string" and editor highlights all that as strings.
 So this is a JSON with template highlighting of sorts.
 -   Easier to see the list of parameters because they are collected on the left side of the arrow.
 It is impossible to mistype template literal on the right side either since it is defined as an argument token on the arrow function.
 So the "must type 2 times" is mostly mitigated by auto completion.
 In long sentence, it is quite useful to see what makes the string dynamic at a glance.
 (You can also still read it directly, though $ sign I agree is a bit distracting.)